lulab/Ribowave/README.md

 #### Output files:
+`P-site` directory, including :

-*$out_dir/P-site/$header.psite1nt.txt* 	: the P-sites position for each length
+$header.psite1nt.txt 	: the P-sites position for each length

-*$out_dir/P-site/$header.psite.pdf* 	: the pdf displaying the histogram of aggregated reads
+$header.psite.pdf 	: the pdf displaying the histogram of aggregated reads

-*$out_dir/bedgraph/$header/final.psite* 	: the created P-sites track of each transcripts
+final.psite 	: the created P-sites track of each transcripts

 ### Predict ORF translation